 Pro-Kurdish party leader calls for steps to halt Turkey violence

-The leader of Turkey’s pro-Kurdish HDP urged the militant Kurdistan Workers Party on Saturday to “remove its finger from the trigger” and said the government should launch talks to halt a surge in violence.
+The leader of Turkey's pro-Kurdish party called on Saturday for the militant Kurdistan Workers Party (PKK) to "remove its finger from the trigger" and for the government to halt a surge in violence by launching talks.

-The militant PKK announced it was stepping up attacks in mid-July, saying Turkish forces were violating a 2013 ceasefire.
-Turkey began an air campaign against PKK camps in northern Iraq on July 24.
+The PKK announced it was stepping up attacks in mid-July over what it said were violations by Turkish forces of a 2013 ceasefire.
+The violence worsened when Turkey began an air campaign against PKK camps in northern Iraq on July 24.

 "A coalition may be formed or not but peace is urgent.
 Mr Davutoglu, we are not requesting this from you.
 You are obliged to do it," Demirtas said in comments addressed to Prime Minister Ahmet Davutoglu.

-As well as PKK targets, Turkish jets have hit ISIS positions in Syria.
+As well as PKK targets, Turkish jets have hit Islamic State positions in Syria.
 Ankara has also allowed the U.S.-led coalition targeting the IS militants to use its air bases.

-On Friday evening militants fired a rocket at an armored car in the town of Cizre, killing a police officer and wounding another, security sources said.
+On Friday evening militants fired a rocket at an armoured car in the town of Cizre, killing a police officer and wounding another, security sources said.

-Earlier that day, three people were killed and seven wounded during clashes between police and PKK in the town of Silopi.
-Both towns are close to Turkey’s borders with Syria and Iraq.
+Earlier that day, three people were killed and seven wounded during clashes between police and PKK in the town of Silopi, like Cizre in Sirnak province, close to Turkey's borders with Syria and Iraq.

-In Van and Agri provinces, militants killed two soldiers, bringing the death toll among Turkish security forces since July 20 to at least 21.
+In two other separate incidents in Van and Agri provinces, militants killed two soldiers, bringing the death toll among Turkish security forces since July 20 to at least 21.

 The PKK, designated a terrorist group by Ankara, the United States and European Union, launched its insurgency in 1984.
 More than 40,000 people have been killed in the conflict.